Noobigirl/Quaze/README.md

 ## 🎮 Gameplay Description

-- Each level presents a partial or empty logic circuit and a logic expression.
+- Each level presents a logic circuit and a logic expression.
 - The player must drag the correct logic gates from the toolbar into the circuit board to match the target logic expression.
 - Once placed, the circuit will simulate and show whether the output matches the expected result.